Waterclone/Waterclone/README.md

 I'm a Full Stack developer based in Tauranga, New Zealand.

-I love to come alongside organisations, business and indivduals to build bespoke web and app solutions.
+I love to come alongside organisations, business and individuals to build bespoke web and app solutions.

 ### Skills and Expertise